MaxKotlan/Cuda-Find-Max-Using-Parallel-Reduction/README.md

 ## What is Parallel Reduction?

-Parallel Reduction is a common way of making associative operations (operations that can be performed in any order, such as addition, multiplication, etc.) run in Parallel.
+Parallel Reduction is a common design pattern, which is useful for executing associative operations (operations that can be performed in any order, such as addition, multiplication, etc.) in parallel.

 ## RESULTS
 The following graphs were created in Excel from data generated through the benchmark mode of the application